The Tuesday Drownings

 I started to imagine what someone could do with the right skills and knowledge—if they wanted to make people vanish.
 I couldn’t let it go.

-I trained with freedivers.
+I spoke with freedivers.
+Tried it.
 Studied cold shock.
 Ocean currents.
 How scavengers behave.
 Then I let it get dark.

 I hope it stays with you.